Last editedMay 20224 min read

-Before you can collect payment by BECS Direct Debit, your must receive authorisation from your customer through a Direct Debit Request (DDR).
+Before you can collect BECS Direct Debit payments you must obtain authorisation from your customer via a Direct Debit Request (DDR).

 What is a Direct Debit Request?

-No matter how the Direct Debit request is collected, the customer must be provided with a Service Agreement stating the terms and conditions of the request.
+No matter how the Direct Debit request is collected - online, paper, or phone authorisation - the customer must be provided with a Service Agreement stating the terms and conditions of the request.
 More details are here.

 How to set up a Direct Debit Request

-- Phone - you can collect customer details over the phone, using a bank-approved script.
+Phone - you can collect customer details over the phone, using a bank or provider-approved script.

 Paper Direct Debit Requests